OSCGRA/my-workcation-path/README.md

 * To Ainara Guerra for her [project](https://github.com/ainaraguerraf/final-project-ironhack-data), an inspiration for a "crazy" idea.
 * To [Isi](https://github.com/isi-mube), my lead teacher data at Ironhack for all the knowledge provided.
+* To my classmates, for their support and kindness these months.
 * To Xisca for the SQL masterclass.
 * To my dog "Loja" who patiently waited every day longer than necessary to go for a walk.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>